trasgum/scope-docker-network/README.md

 The docker network plugin is a Python application that asks docker for the attached docker network for each container, providing **container-level** name in the [Weave Scope](https://github.com/weaveworks/scope) UI.

-## How to Run Scope Volume Count Plugin
+## How to Run Scope Docker Network Plugin

 * Using a pre-built Docker image